ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     including attacker incentives and impact evaluations.
   - Rationale:
   - Reference:
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **Evaluation of the likelihood and impact of various attack vectors**

   - Intended Use:
   - Rationale:
   - Reference:
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **Data Provenance Tracking**

   - Intended Use: ensure data integrity.
   - Rationale:
   - Reference:
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **Numeric results from risk assessments**

   - Intended Use:
   - Rationale:
   - Reference: e.g., likelihood and severity of attack scenarios
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **Outcomes of privacy preservation evaluations**

   - Intended Use:
   - Rationale:
   - Reference: e.g., degree of compliance from DPIA
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 Post-Deployment
 ---------------